Valar Morghulis: In the Riverlands

 Fleeing Harrenhal, Arya, Gendry and Hot Pie are surprised by Jaqen, who offers to train Arya in what he knows, but she declines, saying she must find her family.
 He gives her a special coin and the phrase "Valar morghulis" to use to find him, and reveals his face-changing ability before departing.

 In Qarth

 Pyat Pree's magic strands Jorah and Kovarro outside the House of the Undying while trapping Daenerys within.
 After encountering strange visions of a ruined King’s Landing, entering beyond the Wall and lastly seeing Drogo with their deceased baby boy, she finally finds her dragons chained as Pyat Pree appears and binds her.
 Daenerys orders her dragons to breathe fire, killing Pyat Pree and freeing her and her dragons as their binding chains dissolved.

-Daenerys finds Xaro in bed with Doreah and seals them in Xaro's empty vault (revealing that his claim to be wealthy was a fraud all along).
+Daenerys finds Xaro in bed with Doreah and seals them in Xaro's empty vault (revealing that his claim to be wealthy was a lie all along).
 She and her companions then loot Xaro's house to buy a ship to sail to Astapor.